Signal Processing Meets SGD: From Momentum to Filter: Method Derivation (Section 3 in main paper)

-which means that the momentum term is a weighted sum of past gradients, where the weights decrease exponentially over time.
+which means that \( m_t \) is a weighted sum of past gradients, where the weights decrease exponentially over time according to the factor \( \beta_1 \).

-To compute the variance of the momentum term \(m_{t}\), we first observe that since \(g_{t-i+1}\) are independent and identically distributed with a constant variance \(\sigma_{g}^{2}\), the variance of the momentum term can be obtained by summing up the variances of all the weighted gradients.
+To accurately estimate the variance of \( m_t \) using the variance of \( g_t \), we derive a correction factor under the assumption that \( g_t \) terms are independent and identically distributed (i.i.d.) with constant variance \( \sigma_{g}^{2} \).